HE-BatCAT/BatCAT-DataStewardship/README.md

 - Retention and deletion rules (including tombstoning)
 - Decision log of approved changes

-The purpose is to provide **simple, practical, tool-agnostic rules** that align with community recommendations (FAIR, EMMC, RDA) while being flexible for partners’ systems.
+The purpose is to provide **simple and practical rules** that align with community recommendations (FAIR, EMMC, RDA) while being flexible for partners’ systems.

 ## How to Request a Change